arkdevelop/arkdevelop.github.io/_posts/2021-05-07-dockerfile-security-guidance.md

 CMD ["app.js"]
 ```

-Running the following will show information about the image, including how many layers exist and how the layer was created.
+## 1.8.
+Avoid Including Secrets or Credentials
+Docker uses layer caching which essentially means that all of the layers are still present in the final image.
+Certain commands like docker history will show the layers present in an image and how they were built.
+See Figure 2 below for an example using Node:14.

 ```powershell
 docker history node:14